 - If you have not assessed the parent standard, mastery levels will not be rolled-up until all sub-standards have been assessed.

-- After all sub-standards have been assessed for the parent standard, the sub-standard with the lowest mastery level is the one that is rolled-up to the parent.
+- After all sub-standards have been assessed for the parent standard, by default, the sub-standard with the lowest mastery level is the one that is rolled-up to the parent.